-The following methods might be adopted to increase checkout conversion among mobile users.
+The following methods can be a good starting point to increase checkout conversion among mobile users.

 Mobile users mostly use their thumbs for navigation.
 There are certain areas on a mobile screen that can’t be reached with a thumb comfortably, especially for single-handed users.

-Minimal design is always advisable for a website, particularly those designed for mobile handsets.
+Minimal design is always advisable for a website, particularly those designed for mobile browsers.

 - Checkout should be freed of images.
 Only, call to actions and Trustmarks are advisable

 - As checkout is not a social media promotion, it should only contain essential information

 - Simple and easily readable fonts should be used